dk-github-acc/iiitd-task2/README.md

 3. Finally, take the following dataset (https://www.dropbox.com/s/otc12z2w7f7xm8z/mnistTask3.zip), train on this dataset and provide test accuracy on the MNIST test set, using the same test split from part 2.
 Train using scratch random initialization and using the pretrained network part 1.
 Do the same analysis as 2 and report what happens this time.
 Try and do qualitative analysis of what's different in this dataset.
 Please save your model checkpoints.

+Progress for task 2- part 3
+Planned how to do it and downloaded the files